 Any minimizer of $\mathrm{Fr}_{\hat{\rho}}$ is a {\em Fréchet mean} of the set of persistence diagrams $\{D_1,\ldots,D_B\}$.
 When $p=2$, if $\rho$ has finite second moment and if $\rho$ has compact support, then the Fréchet expectation exists \citep{ohta2012barycenters,mileyko-2011-probability}.

 To compute Fréchet means of persistence diagrams, under the Alexandrov geometry of $(\mathcal{D}_2,\mathrm{W}_{2})$, \cite{turner-2014-frechet} proposed a greedy algorithm to find local minima of the Fréchet function with respect to empirical probability measures, using a variant of the Hungarian algorithm.
 The Fréchet function is not convex on the space $\mathcal{D}_2$ which means that often only local minima are achieved and it is difficult to find global minima.
-Additionally, since the algorithm does not specificy an initialization rule and arbitrary persistence diagrams are chosen as starting points, different initializations tend to yield different results resulting in an unstable performance of the algorithm in finding local minima. \cite{lacombe2018large} subsequently proposed a method to compute the optimal partial transport distance $\ot_{p}(\cdot,\cdot)$ using entropic regularization and sinkhorn algorithm, which was used to solve a relaxed version of the optimization problem \eqref{eq:fre-opt}.
-Given a probability distribution on $\mathcal{D}_p$, there is currently no condition to guarantee that the Fréchet expectation consists of a unique element (nor on the larger space $\mathcal{M}_p$). \cite{divol-2019-understanding} proved that for any probability distribution $\rho$ supported on $\mathcal{M}_p$ with finite $p$th moment, the Fréchet expectation with respect to $\rho$ is a nonempty compact convex subset.
+Additionally, since the algorithm does not specify an initialization rule and arbitrary persistence diagrams are chosen as starting points, different initializations tend to yield different results resulting in an unstable performance of the algorithm in finding local minima. \cite{lacombe2018large} subsequently proposed a method to compute the optimal partial transport distance $\ot_{p}(\cdot,\cdot)$ using entropic regularization and the sinkhorn algorithm, which was used to solve a relaxed version of the optimization problem \eqref{eq:fre-opt}.
+Given a probability distribution on $\mathcal{D}_p$, there is currently no condition to guarantee that the Fréchet expectation is unique (nor on the larger space $\mathcal{M}_p$). \cite{divol-2019-understanding} proved that for any probability distribution $\rho$ supported on $\mathcal{M}_p$ with finite $p$th moment, the Fréchet expectation with respect to $\rho$ is a nonempty compact convex subset.
 Furthermore, if $\rho$ is supported on a finite set of persistence diagrams, the Fréchet means form a convex set in $\mathcal{M}_p$ whose extreme points are in $\mathcal{D}_p$.
-In either setting, it is often the case that there exist multiple barycenters.